SirSnolte/Docker/etc/planka_cloudflare-tunnel/container_stuff.md

   db-data:
 ```

-Now deploy this type of code

-Go to [Cloudflare Zero Trust](https://dash.teams.cloudflare.com/) and set your Cloudflare.com ARG Tunnel but easy via gui.
+Now deploy this type of code and go to [Cloudflare Zero Trust](https://dash.teams.cloudflare.com/) and set your Cloudflare.com ARG Tunnel but easy via gui.
 Create a Network and add your tunnel in it.
 Also make sure to link your container to your new network and link your tunnel via Cloudflare Gui to your local container ip:port.
 In my case: http://172.20.0.3:1337 linked in Cloudflared.

 Login with: demo@demo.demo:demo